-If you have lived and worked in Switzerland for a certain amount of years, you may be eligible to claim payments from the pension authority, AHV Switzerland, and other Swiss pension funds you paid into, even if you no longer reside there.
-Depending on Swiss bilateral agreements with your home country, instead of receiving a pension it is also possible to receive a refund on tax contributions you made while working in Switzerland.
+If you lived and worked in Switzerland for a certain amount of years, you may be eligible to claim payments from the pension authority, AHV Switzerland.
+You may also be able to claim other Swiss pension funds you paid into, even if you don’t live there.
+Depending on bilateral agreements with your home country, it is also possible to receive a refund on tax contributions you made while working in Switzerland.

-Ranked sixth in the world by the Mercer Global Pension Index (2016), the Swiss pension system is overall efficient and sustainable, putting it above countries such as Germany, the UK and Canada.
+Ranked sixth in the world by the Mercer Global Pension Index (2016), the Swiss pension system is efficient and sustainable.
 In general, Switzerland’s pension scheme with its three-pillar structure can ensure sufficient living allowances for retirement.

-In this guide, we look at the structure of the Swiss pension system for foreigners, Swiss retirement age and pension eligibility, the average pension in Switzerland, and how to claim your Swiss pension as an expat.
+In this guide, we look at the structure of the Swiss pension system for foreigners, pension eligibility, the average pension in Switzerland, and how to claim your Swiss pension as an expat.

 Who is eligible for a Swiss pension?

-Anyone who lives and works in Switzerland (employed or self-employed) over the age of 20 must make compulsory Swiss social security contributions to AHV Switzerland.
-Anyone who has made compulsory contributions to the AHV for at least one full year can claim a Swiss pension.
+Anyone who lives and works in Switzerland over the age of 20 must make compulsory Swiss social security contributions to AHV Switzerland.
+Anyone who makes contributions to the AHV for at least one full year can claim a Swiss pension.

-The amount of Swiss state pension you will receive is calculated on the number of years you contributed and your average income during the insurance period.
+The amount of Swiss state pension you receive depends on the number of years you contributed and your average income during the insurance period.
 To receive the full Swiss pension, an individual and their employer must have made uninterrupted payments from the age of 20 until Swiss retirement age.
 For those who don’t meet these criteria, a proportional Swiss pension allowance is calculated.

-Those who work in Switzerland temporarily, who are exempt from contributing to social security, will not be eligible for a Swiss pension.
+Those who work in Switzerland temporarily, who are exempt from contributing to social security, are ineligible for a Swiss pension.

 Swiss pension calculator